rust-in-blockchain/rust-in-blockchain/draft/Rust in Blockchain #3 - Aug 2019.md

 **Interesting Things**

-[A thread on thinking about using RISC-V to replace WebAssembly for the execution engine]( https://twitter.com/sorpaas/status/1153410902500270084)
+[A thread on thinking about using RISC-V to replace WebAssembly for the execution engine.]( https://twitter.com/sorpaas/status/1153410902500270084)